FastGEUS/IRON-NEST_Unload-Mod/README.md

 **Other ideas I'm considering (no promises):**
 - Configurable unload duration and recovery odds, instead of hardcoded constants.
-- Support for turrets with more than 2 guns, with hotkeys assignable per gun rather than just Left/Right.
 - Some kind of sound or flash when unload starts/completes, since there's no button to visually "press" anymore.
 - A "quiet mode" log setting to cut the verbose per-step logging down for players who never hit issues.
 - A startup self-check that warns clearly if a game update changed something the mod depends on, instead of failing with a raw exception.